- City Departments

 - Building Permits

-Several type of residential projects require Zoning Authorization, but do not require a building permit.
-These projects include:
+Several types of projects require Municipal Zoning Review, but do not require a building permit from St. Louis County.
+These projects include, but are not limited to:

 - The construction of an accessory building no larger than 120 square feet in size